-The first phase, the findings of which are summarized in this report, is a climate change vulnerability assessment characterizing the vulnerability of Delta people, assets, and resources to climate change stressors and hazards.
-The second phase is an adaptation strategy that will be developed in 2021.
+The first phase, the findings of which are summarized in this report, is a CCVA characterizing the vulnerability of Delta people, assets, and resources to climate change stressors and hazards.
+The second phase is an adaptation strategy that will be developed next.